lmiller1990/electic/posts/20200920_Lazily_Evaluated_Formulas_and_a_useSheet_Composable.md

 Updating the cell is an `O(1)` operation because of our intelligent decision to use a key/value map for storing the spreadsheet.
 Great.
 No matter how large the sheet is, it will be quick to update cells.

-## Composing with useSpreadsheet
+## Composing with useSheet

-We will now write a `useSpreadsheet` function to make it easy to access and update the spreadsheet.
+We will now write a `useSheet` function to make it easy to access and update the spreadsheet.
 These functions are sometimes known as "composables".
 I created a new directory call `composables` and inside it added a `spreadsheet.ts` file with the following:

 ```ts
 import { reactive } from 'vue'